pkssteve/class_hierarchy/README.md

    - **Show Class Hierarchy**: Displays the entire class hierarchy.
    - **Show Class Hierarchy - Supertypes**: Displays the base class hierarchy (supertypes).
    - **Show Class Hierarchy - Subtypes**: Displays the derived class hierarchy (subtypes).

+   *(We recommend setting custom keyboard shortcuts for quicker access.)*

 ## How it works

-This tool uses `clangd` (derived from vscode language server model) and the Mermaid diagram generator to create class hierarchy diagrams.
+This tool leverages `clangd` (C++ language server) and the Mermaid diagram generator to create class hierarchy diagrams.

-Enjoy visualizing your C++ class hierarchies!
+Enjoy visualizing your C++ class hierarchies with ease!